SujitJustineBarwa/Web_Dashboard_design/Dashboard_for_iris_dataset/README.md

-**Iris dataset web dashboard**
+**<u>Iris dataset web dashboard</u>**

-In this project, we have presented the a web based dashboard using dash and Iris dataset library.
+In this project, we have presented a web-based dashboard using Dash and the Iris dataset library.

 ![alt text](Dashboard_image.PNG)